arw5902/medicine/README.md

 # Introduction
-This repository presents a live medication monitoring system that detects medicine intake behavior in real time using video input.
+This repository presents a system that detects medicine intake behavior in real time using video input.
 The system leverages a ceiling-mounted indoor camera and applies the TimeSformer (https://github.com/facebookresearch/TimeSformer) video-based attention architecture to identify moments of medicine-taking from continuous video streams.

 This repository has two parts: the first part is the code for using TimeSformer (processing data and model setup), and the second part includes the scripts for medication intake detection.
 Note that default values are provided for all scripts; check the comments at the beginning of each file to customize them.